Van Saun County Park: History

 Before it was a park, George Washington watered his horse in a spring within the land in 1780 during the Continental Army's occupation of the area.
 This led the spring to become a historic site within the park.

 In 1957, Bergen County purchased the farm from the Van Saun family.

 The zoo opened in 1960.
 Its railroad, the Van Saun Park Railroad, was first built in 1963 and features three trains: the 388 train, which accompanied the opening, the 389 train, purchased in 1968, and the 520, added to the lineup in 1971.
 The train models are Iron Horse S-24 narrow-gauge trains by the Allan Herschell Company.
-The train is open from Tuesdays through Sundays (weather permitting) and closed Mondays for maintenance, unless it falls on a holiday, between April and October.
+The train is open all week between April and October, weather permitting.
 The train passengers view the many different attractions in the zoo while going through railroad crossings and a tunnel.
 The train is also open during the Bergen County's Winter Wonderland event, which runs from November through January.

 In 2000, a carousel was built, featuring horses and other zoo animals as seats.
-It is open from April to October every day except Tuesdays for maintenance.
+It is open from every day through April and October, weather permitting.
 It is also open during Bergen County's Winter Wonderland event, which runs from November through January.
 The carousel has been controversial due to concerns over the owner's lack of insurance.
 Ever since the Golden Horse Carousel at Paramus Park closed in 2013 and the Venetian Carousel at Garden State Plaza closed in 2016, this carousel at Van Saun Park is the last remaining operating carousel in the entire borough of Paramus.

 In addition, pony rides are available at Van Saun Park from April to October.
 Riders are taken around a small track where the pony is pulled by an employee.

 The park has Harmony Playground with a water sprinkler which is open seasonally, and soccer, softball, and baseball fields which are open all year round.

 In 2013, Van Saun opened up a dog park, consisting of one area for smaller dogs and another area for larger dogs.

 As of 2016, plans were made to expand the zoo, which would nearly double its size from 12 to 23 acres and significantly diversify its population of animal species.

 The zoo was the location of Sal's punishment in the Season 5 episode of the Impractical Jokers TV series entitled "Ruffled Feathers" in 2016.